emarsden/dash-mpd-cli/README.md

       --no-xattr
           Don't record metainformation as extended attributes in the output file.

+      --no-version-check
+          Disable the check for availability of a more recent version on startup.

       --ffmpeg-location <PATH>
           Path to the ffmpeg binary (necessary if not located in your PATH).